gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added search by table columns
  * Fix header in Elementor tab
  * Fix of conflict of dataTables script and  http://downloads.mailchimp.com/js/signup-forms/popup/embed.js
- * Fixed problems with first activation
+ * Fixed problems with the first activation
  * Fix of table sorting for empty cells
- * Add ability to use letters as a column indexes in table's special shortcodes.
+ * Add ability to use letters as a column index in table's special shortcodes.
 Fix of using common features for the Table Part Shortcode
- * Fix of displaying column of Auto Index in mode "Create new column"
+ * Fix of displaying column of Auto Index in mode "Create a new column"
- * Fix for displaying of caption for tables with fixed columns
+ * Fix for displaying of a caption for tables with fixed columns
  * Fix of using of Frontend Fields this Fixed Columns option.
 Fix of "Use for Logged In Users Only" option for Frontend Fields
  * Fix of Global Table Data Search
- * Fix of displaying column of Auto Index in mode "Create new column"
+ * Fix of displaying column of Auto Index in mode "Create a new column"
  * Add Pagination in Editor
  * Fix saving ReadOnly for cells
- * Fix for export table to PDF from admin area
+ * Fix for an export table to PDF from the admin area
  * Fix data params for cells which use formulas, which depended on cells with shortcodes inside
- * Fix of removing of table rows after remove the table
+ * Fix of removing of table rows after removing the table
- * Fix issue with cyrillic symbols on export to PDF
+ * Fix issue with Cyrillic symbols on export to PDF
  * Added ability to change the data range in the diagrams without re-creating
  * Fix for conditions bug